quicwg/multipath/draft-ietf-quic-multipath.md

 space ID which was never issued by endpoints, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
-If an endpoint receives an ACK_MP frame with a packet number space ID which is retired by RETIRE_CONNECTION_ID frame or closed paths, it SHOULD ignore the ACK_MP frame without causing a connection error.
+If an endpoint receives an ACK_MP frame with a packet number space ID which is retired by RETIRE_CONNECTION_ID frame or closed paths, it MUST ignore the ACK_MP frame without causing a connection error.